 None of these reforms to the trash system is novel.
 They represent best practices of trash collection used around the world.
 Still, rising to this challenge will require a substantial change in how New York City does business.
 For too long, the city has accepted the trash status quo; that so many tourists and workers have been drawn to the city (at least until recently) has made it easier to avoid change.

 Such complacency is no longer sustainable post-Covid-19.
 Cities now face serious challenges in maintaining and attracting workers, who are increasingly looking at suburban living and remote-work options.
 If New York wants to remain great, it must improve urban livability.
-Getting garbage off the sidewalks is a good place to make a difference.
+Getting garbage off the sidewalks is a good place to start.